LSS-Manager/LSSM-V.4/docs/en_US/deployment/api.md

 as code block.

 ## Rewrite rules for apache2
-To mimic the same behavior on nginx, you can use
+To mimic the same behavior on apache2, you can use
 ```bash
 RewriteEngine on
 RewriteRule "^/([a-z]{2}_[A-Z]{2})/*" "/$1/$2.json"